openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 -  The generic declaration name is *G*.
 -  The number of type arguments equals that of *G*’s type parameters.
--  All type arguments are subtypes of a corresponding type parameter constraint.
+-  All type arguments are subtypes (see :ref:`Subtyping`) of a corresponding type parameter constraint.

 A compile-time error occurs if an instantiation is not well-formed.